Centennial Parklands: History

-The parkland located south of Paddington was named after Charles Moore, Mayor of Sydney from 1867–69, who fought for the land to be dedicated as a leisure area for the people of Sydney and suburbs.
+The parkland located south of Paddington was named after Charles Moore, Mayor of Sydney from 1867 to 1869, who fought for the land to be dedicated as a leisure area for the people of Sydney and suburbs.
 The land was part of 1000 acre originally set aside by Governor Lachlan Macquarie in 1810 for grazing and watering stock.

 Sydney's first zoo was established here in 1879 on 7 acre of land known as Billygoat Swamp.
 The zoological gardens covered 15 acre by 1906 but moved to Bradley's Head at the site now known as Taronga Zoo in 1917.
 It was replaced by Sydney Girls High School, which opened on this site in 1921.
 Students were transferred from Elizabeth Street, which was the site of a David Jones department store.
 Sydney Boys High School opened in 1928 on the remaining zoo land.

 An infamous pack rape crime occurred in the park, leading to the 1886 Mount Rennie rape case.
 Nine men were sentenced to death and four were hanged despite controversy.
 Location on the rise known as Mount Rennie is the heritage-listed Moore Park Golf House that was opened on 19 June 1926.
 The Golf House is a two-storey brick building with tiled roof and features a restaurant and bar with views of the golf course and a 150-seat function centre with views towards the city.

 Constructed in 1909 in the park's northwestern corner is a rotunda, designed by the New South Wales Government Architect, that fell into disrepair by 1929 and was restored in 2004.
 A sandstone dwelling constructed in 1860 on the corner of Anzac Parade and Alison Road served as a road toll house up until 1877 and is the only surviving metropolitan toll house and the only two-storey toll house.
 Road tolls were collected from travellers journeying between Sydney and or Randwick Racecourse.